This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Life of Fred – My older two have taken to this math is story form very well.
 We use it with their online math.

-Explode the Code – My kindergartener was struggling mastering putting letter sounds together to start reading and this one gave her that push and she lives it.
+Explode the Code – My kindergartener was struggling to master putting letter sounds together to start reading and this one gave her that push and she lives it.

 ABC Mouse – With curriculum up to second grade my younger ones use them as a game but still Kees them learning.